antonio490/linux/sysctl_tcp.md

 Brandwidth delay product will go on increasing if the latency RTT is higher.

-Open systeclt.conf and modify this values:
+Open sysclt.conf and modify this values:

     tcp_window.scaling = 1
     net.core.rmem_max = 16777216 (1Gbi)